-I've searched many best Wacom tablets to bring you the most affordable, user-friendly and professional ones for photo editing and designing.
+I've searched many best Wacom tablets to bring you the most affordable, user-friendly and professional ones.
 Wacom has been a leader for many years among manufacturers of graphic tablets and it is quite difficult to compare Wacom tablets.
 There are dozens of models for different users, with different requirements and budget.
 I’ve chosen the top nine best Wacom tablets for Photoshop you can buy for your designs.

 In the world of graphic tablets, Wacom has become synonymous with graphic tablet, just like Photoshop has become synonymous with photo retouching.

-If you want to buy the best drawing tablets for digital art or photo editing, read more about top nine best Wacom tablets below.
+If you want to buy the best instrument for digital art or image post production, read more about top nine best Wacom tablets below.

 Specs: Large active drawing area: 311 x 216mm (12.1 x 8.4 inches) | Stylus touch sensitivity: 8192 levels, both pen tip and eraser | Connection: USB, Bluetooth | Ergonomics: Right or Left-handed use | ОS: Windows/MacOS

-When it comes to accurate photo editing, a graphic tablet is must-have.
+When it comes to accurate image post production, a graphic tablet is must-have.
 The Wacom Intuos was created to imitate a large sheet of paper – a tactile experience that many young digital artists may not have experienced while using the mouse.
-Photo editing becomes more precise and faster.
+Picture retouching becomes more precise and faster.
 The user selects the orientation of the gadget and the way it will be displayed on the computer screen.
 You will find eight customizable express keys and a touch ring on one side of the tablet.

 The power switch and touch function switch are located on the side of the tablet next to the hotkeys.
 The optional USB module is found on the opposite side.
 The Wacom Pro Pen 2 contains additional overhangs.
 The pen has two buttons that are easily adjusted.
 Turn it upside down and you can use it as an eraser.
 This is one of the best Wacom tablets for drawing and has a rubber grip at the bottom to keep it in place, and its thin profile makes it easy to move or store in cramped spaces.